Mnuchin’s Hearing Sparks Arguments About Tax Havens, Foreclosures, and Valium

 At a congressional hearing organized by Elizabeth Warren Wednesday, four women told similarly harrowing tales of their experiences with OneWest.
 (Democrats had hoped to feature the homeowners as witnesses at Mnuchin’s confirmation hearing, but Finance Committee chair Orrin Hatch felt that would be bad idea).

-At other points in his hearing, Mnuchin distanced himself from the Trump administration in ways that Democrats might appreciate.
+At other points in his hearing, Mnuchin distanced himself from the GOP’s most Wall Street-friendly ambitions.
 While the president-elect has vowed to dismantle the financial regulations contained in Dodd-Frank, Mnuchin offered his support for a key piece of that legislation.

 “The concept of proprietary trading does not belong in banks with FDIC insurance,” Mnuchin said, by way of endorsing the so-called Volker Rule, which restricts the ability of federally insured banks to make speculative investments that do not benefit their customers.